hilmanski/onebitedev-hugo-old/content/posts/hugo-vs-astro-which-static-site-generator-to-choose-in-2023.md

 ---
 Which static site generator to choose in year 2023? should you pick the newcomer Astro or Hugo that been here for a while.

 > TLDR;
-> I have built many sites with Hugo, but I still struggle with the overall developer experience.
-Currently, I am trying to migrate a site from Hugo to Astro and I absolutely love the overall experience.
+> I have built many sites with Hugo, but I still struggle with the things like integrating 3rd party tools or create a complex query/filter.
+> Currently, I am trying to migrate a site from Hugo to Astro and I absolutely love the overall experience.
 So for now, I definitely choose Astro as my main SSG.
 > Astro uses JSX syntax, so if you come from a background in React or a similar front-end framework, it will feel like home

 If you're not familiar with [benefits of static site generator](https://gohugo.io/about/benefits/), feel free to read it first.
 In general, static site generator are most suitable for content-heavy website, like blogs posts, marketing pages, etc.